forestail/TGDGenerator/README.md

 Chord diagrams can be generated in plain text, allowing users to create and save their own chord solo notation using various text editors and note tools, including Notepad.

-<a href="https://forestail.com/en/ted-greene-chord-diagram-generator/">For more information, please click here.</a>
+<a href="https://forestail.com/en/ted-greene-chord-diagram-generator/">For more information, please click here.
+(Windows exececutable is here)</a>